California Psalms

 The panoramic “Magnitude,” which the author calls the “heart of the Psalms,” forms something of an opposite to the preceding psalm’s enclosed cell.
 The title (razmér) as translated accounts less explicitly than the original for an aspect of the word connected with poetic meter.

-feet still harbor the memory of oceanic salt…seagrass – A frequent cause to visit the shore was to harvest seaweed from the beach or directly from the cold water.
+feet still house a memory of ocean salt . . . marine grass A frequent cause to visit the shore was to harvest seaweed from the beach or directly from the cold water.

 8